 Before the Patient Protection and Affordable Care Act ("ACA"), Pub.
 L. No. 111-148, 124 Stat.
 119 (2010), many Americans did not receive the preventive health care they needed to stay healthy, avoid or delay the onset of disease, lead productive lives, and reduce health care costs.
 Due largely to cost, Americans used preventive services at about half the recommended rate.
 See INST.
-OF MED., CLINICAL PREVENTIVE SERVICES FOR WOMEN: CLOSING THE GAPS 19-20, 109 (2011) ("IOM REP."), AR at 317-18, 407.
-Section 1001 of the ACA-which includes the preventive services coverage provision relevant here-seeks to cure this problem by making preventive care accessible and affordable for many more Americans.
+OF MED., CLINICAL PREVENTIVE SERVICES FOR WOMEN: CLOSING THE GAPS 19-20, 109 (2011) ("IOM REP."), AR at 317-18, 407.1 Section 1001 of the ACA-which includes the preventive services coverage provision relevant here-seeks to cure this problem by making preventive care accessible and affordable for many more Americans.
 Specifically, the provision requires all group health plans and health insurance issuers that offer non-grandfathered group or individual health coverage to provide coverage for certain preventive services without costsharing, including, "[for] women, such additional preventive care and screenings . . . as provided for in comprehensive guidelines supported by the Health Resources and Services Administration [(HRSA)]."
-42 U.S.C. \$ 300gg-13(a)(4).
+42 U.S.C. § 300gg-13(a)(4).2

-&lt;sup>1 Where appropriate, defendants have provided parallel citations to the Administrative Record (AR), which is being filed contemporaneously with this motion and brief.
+1 Where appropriate, defendants have provided parallel citations to the Administrative Record (AR).